tip-org/tools-paper/paper.md

 #### Minor transformations

-TIP also include simplification passes including inlining, dead code elimination and merging equivalent functions.
+TIP also includes simplification passes including inlining, dead code elimination and merging equivalent functions.
 Another transformation partially axiomatises inductive data types for provers and formats that lack builtin support for them, such as TPTP TFF.
 This is useful